Pompeo tries rallying foreign leaders in alleged oil attacks

-WASHINGTON — Secretary of State Mike Pompeo is reaching out to wary foreign leaders to frame alleged Iranian attacks in a Middle East oil shipping route as a problem for the world at large, especially for Asian countries vitally dependent on that oil.
+WASHINGTON — Secretary of State Mike Pompeo is working the phones to convince wary leaders in Asia and Europe that Iran was behind alleged attacks on shipping in a key Middle East oil route — and that it’s a problem for the whole international community to deal with, not just the United States.

-Pompeo, in a series of Sunday television interviews, emphasized the U.S. international outreach in the wake of what the U.S. says were Iranian attacks Thursday on two oil tankers near the Strait of Hormuz .

-“I made a bunch of phone calls yesterday.
-I’ll make a whole bunch more calls today.
-The world needs to unite,” Pompeo said.
-He did not say what kind of action the Trump administration envisioned.
+While calling U.S. evidence “unmistakable” that Iran was to blame for alleged attacks on two oil tankers last week near the Strait of Hormuz, Pompeo was emphasizing international diplomacy over any possible new U.S. military response in appearances on Sunday news shows.

 “We are going to work to build out a set of countries that have deep vested interest in keeping that strait open to help us do that,” Pompeo said.